Amun Starr: Early years

 Born Tabitha Lebec (Starr) in San Diego, CA, was interested in music since an early age.
 At the age of four, she began playing the piano and developed an interest in the classical genre.
 In high school, she developed an interest in pop and rock music.
 As a young traveler, she visited New Zealand for two years and then went to Australia, where in Sydney she met painter Charles Billich.
 That meeting resulted in the production of her debut album Tabitha Plays Billich.
 The CD of the album displayed the artwork of Mr. Billich.
 Next, she went to England, where she formed and played with her band the Post Pop Federation for five years.
 She was joined on stage and in the studio with Mike Lindup of the band Level 42 and Roland Chadwick.
 The band birthed their debut album, PPF, on the Warner Brothers label.

 On her arrival back in the States, Starr was engaged in a work-study process.
 Her projects were a blend of writing and recording various sounds.
 Out of the work of those years, a new CD release took shape in 2004, “Back to Innocence”, again under her birth name of Tabitha Lebec.
 She then returned to the piano and changed her name to Elise Lebec and later to Amun Starr (current) being influenced with pharaos.
 In 2006, her new identity and new sound took the form of the albums “Possible Dreams” and “Impressions of a Solo Piano”.

-Lebec's first husband was Nigel Portman-Lewis, who died from lung cancer in 2001.
-Lebec and her husband traveled to New Zealand, where the two of them bought 65 acres of oceanfront property and a very old "Pianola" that no longer had working parts.
-She played this piano for two years while living in on the South Island of New Zealand in a town called "Seddon".

-While other teenagers were out partying and exploring things, Lebec was playing the piano on an isolated beach.
-It was during this time that her husband came up with the word "Clage" because they needed a way to describe her music, as it was a perfect mix of classical and new age.
-It was these two years in New Zealand that really set the ground for her piano compositions and boosted her confidence to pursue music as a career.

 Lebec was raised by her father, Bryant Crouch, and mother, Linda Elliot Jones.
 She was greatly influenced by her grandmother, Beverly Ann Crouch, who was a native of Boston Massachusetts, who died in 1993.
 Her extended family consists of a younger sister named Rachelle Winder, a half-sister named Havilah Crouch, and a half-brother named Justyn Jones.

 Lebec is currently working on a film called Sum Total of Our Memory directed by Barbara Klutinis.

 Some of her all-time favorite pieces are listed below.